 - Provide students practical experience in the operation and drug distribution systems of various pharmacy practice environments;

 - Enhance students’ development of communication skills with patients and health care professionals;

 - Introduce students to the application of scientific knowledge in the daily practice of pharmacy; and

 - Encourage self-assessment of student learning and life-long learning skills.

 The IPPE program consists of more than 300 hours of experiences (IPPE credits) in the practice of pharmacy.
 The first (1) component of the IPPE program at SWOSU consists of the Integrated IPPE experiences.
-These involve patient care activities that are incorporated into several of the COP courses throughout the early curriculum.
+Integrated IPPE activities involve patient care activities and occur as components of, and are associated with, several didactic and laboratory courses for tracking purposes.
 The integrated IPPE experiences involve activities such as: measuring and documenting patient blood pressures; interacting with patients during patient interviews and screenings; performing patient physical assessments; documenting patient information; interacting with other health care professionals in mini-rotation experiences at emergency room facilities.

 The second (2) component of the IPPE consist of a series of simulations of pharmacy practice experiences.
 These simulations will take place at various times during the curriculum and involve structured activities that are intended to replicate or simulate selected activities/duties/processes that occur in pharmacy practice.